Ismail Ajjawi, Harvard University Student From Lebanon, Barred From Entering The United States

 According to the report from NBC News, U.S. Customs and Border Protection said they deemed the 17-year-old unfit to enter the country.

 The Harvard Crimson said that Ajjawi’s situation is uncommon but not unheard of for the university.
-Following what was effectively a travel-ban from several muslim-majority nations in 2017 from the Trump administration, four students were barred entry from the country.
+Following what was effectively a travel ban for several Muslim-majority nations in 2017 from the Trump administration, four students were barred entry from the country.
 Over several months, though, the students eventually made their way to the Boston college, per the newspaper.